How Should a Christian Celebrate Easter

 Meditate on Christ’s Suffering

-Meditate attentively upon the suffering of Jesus.
+Attentively practice meditation upon the suffering of Jesus.
 He was not a wicked man; instead, He is God and man.
 Someone, who in order to complete the salvific plan, assumed our human nature and became like us, but free from sin.
 Despite the suffering, Jesus will do it over and over, all because He loves us.

 Rejoice in the Resurrection